 I don’t tell you this to elicit pity or sympathy, but rather to provide contrast for the joy I felt when someone did sit by me.
 They never knew how much that simple act of choosing to sit next to a sister who was sitting by herself meant to me.
 Even if we didn’t talk at all, just having another body sitting a few feet from me made me feel a little less like a pariah and more like a part of something.

-Now I know that suggesting we change our seating patterns is nigh unto staging a revolution, especially in a family ward.
-Mormon congregations have a habit of establishing unofficial “assigned seats.”
+Now, I know that suggesting we change our seating patterns is nigh unto staging a revolution, especially in a family ward.
+Many congregations have a habit of establishing unofficial “assigned seats.”
 The Joneses always sit in the 4th row, the Archibalds sit in the 7th row on the right side, and the Phillips family sits on the very back pew.
 No one upsets the status quo unless there’s a baby blessing accompanied by a whole slew of visiting family members who don’t know any better.

 We humans are creatures of habit, and it can be hard to imagine shaking things up—especially if you’re wrangling a small army of children who are used to sitting in a particular spot every Sunday.